JimDesu/basis-lang/spec.md

 **Why receivers must be applied.** A method's signature lists the receiver as a structural component of its parameter list.
 A partial application that omits the receiver leaves a structurally incomplete reference — the method cannot be dispatched without knowing which instance to use, and the dispatch lookup is part of the method-reference machinery.
 The mandatory receiver binding closes this hole: every method reference has its receiver determined at construction.

+**Unambiguity under overload resolution.** When the underlying command name is overloaded (§9.16), the partial application's supplied positions — the receiver and any bound positional arguments — must unambiguously identify a single overload.
+If multiple overloads remain compatible with the supplied positions (including the `_`-deferred positions, whose types must be deducible at construction), the partial application is a static error.
+The user resolves by either supplying additional positions until the overload is unique or by qualifying the reference explicitly.

+**Uniformity through `(T:C)` constraints.** When the method's receiver is class-bounded — `(T:C) self :: ...` — receiver-elision via `{x :: methodName}` produces a command reference whose visible signature has the type variable resolved to the static type of `x`.
+The mechanism by which the class witness flows — Case A as a hidden parameter from the enclosing frame, Case B embedded in the receiver's 3-word slot (§9.12) — is implementation-internal and does not affect the visible signature.
+The two cases produce command references of the same shape; ceiling-tracking treats the command reference as bound by whichever lifetime is more restrictive (the captured receiver's slot, or the witness's source frame).

 ### 9.15 Instance Coherence

 When more than one instance declaration of `(T, C)` is in scope at a call site, the typechecker applies the coherence rules: